-This describes Flitwick Town Council's (FTC) role as a consultee in respect of Planning & Development Control-coming within the Terms of Reference of Planning Committee.
+This describes Flitwick Town Council's (FTC) role as a consultee in respect of Planning & Development Control.
 Town & parish councils and councillors have a crucial role in representing their locality and leading local development in the best interests of residents.
 It also gives guidance on the Planning System.